What is penetration testing?

 - Why is it important to use a CREST pentesting company?

-Redscan is a member of CREST, an international certification body for information security and pentesting.
-By choosing our CREST penetration testing services, you can be sure that all assessments will be carried out to the highest technical and ethical standards.
+Redscan is a member of CREST, an international certification body for information security.
+By choosing our CREST assessment services, you can be sure that all assessments will be carried out to the highest technical and ethical standards.
 Our CREST certified penetration testers hold a range of cyber security certifications, demonstrating their ability to perform many types of penetration testing.
 Learn more about the benefits of CREST-accreditation.

-- What happens after the pen testing is completed?
+- What happens after the testing is completed?

 After each engagement, the ethical hacker(s) assigned to the test will produce a custom written report, detailing and assessing the risks of any weaknesses identified plus outlining recommended remedial actions.
 A comprehensive telephone debrief is conducted following submission of the report.